 What was once considered a cool, totally safe social activity, we now know is directly linked to cancer, lung disease, heart disease, stroke, and the list goes on.
 According to the CDC, “Smoking causes 90 percent of all lung cancer deaths and 80 percent of all deaths from chronic obstructive pulmonary disease (COPD).”
 It’s hard to believe that the FDA and CDC still allow these products to be marketed to the public!

-Cigarettes are not the only example of this.
+Still, cigarettes are not the only example of this.
 Baby aspirin is another!
 Does one per day keep the doctor away?
 NO!
 Just the opposite is true.

 In a large scale, seven-year study, researchers found no correlation between daily low-dose aspirin and reduced heart attack, stroke, or dementia, as it has been touted for years to do.
 In fact, what they did find was that daily aspirin intake was associated with increased risk of major bleeding, cancer, and death.

-What about lowering your cholesterol?
+So, what about lowering your cholesterol?
 How about low-fat diets?

 The reality is that with the introduction of low-fat diets came an increase in obesity, heart disease, and diabetes.
 Why?
 When you reduce or remove the content of fat, which is an essential component of our diet, food manufacturers add sugar, artificial flavors, and fillers in their place.